DigitalRuby/IPBan/README.md

 **Requirements**
 - IPBan requires .NET core 3.1 SDK to build and debug code.
 For an IDE, I suggest Visual Studio Community 2019 for Windows, or VS code for Linux.
 All are free.
 You can build a self contained executable to eliminate the need for dotnet core on the server machine, or just download the precompiled binaries.
 - Running and/or debugging code requires that you run your IDE or terminal as administrator or root.
-- Officially supported platforms: Windows 8.1 or newer (x86, x64), Windows Server 2012 or newer (x86, x64), Linux Ubuntu 16.04+ or equivelant (x64).
+- Officially supported platforms: Windows 8.1 or newer (x86, x64), Windows Server 2012 or newer (x86, x64), Linux Ubuntu 16.04+ or equivalent (x64).
 Windows Server 2008 will work with some tweaks, but it is basically at end of life, so no longer officially supported.
 - Mac OS X not supported at this time.

 **Features**